iL0g1c/OspreyEyes-Remastered/docs/CALLSIGN_GRAPH.md

   SVG (positions are converted into vector instructions after the simulation settles).

-The simulation is powered by `force-graph`'s WebGL renderer, so even the large components stay interactive while the layout cools to a low-tension state.
+The simulation is powered by the `force-graph` WebGL renderer, which is now vendored inside `src/tools/user_graph/static/vendor` so the UI never depends on an external CDN.
+This keeps even large components interactive while the layout cools to a low-tension state.